 Biological filtration is essential for every single aquarium out there.
 Without it, there would be a huge buildup of ammonia, resulting in the untimely demise of your fish.
 The best way to go in our opinion is with bio balls.

 They are the best biological filtration media out there in our opinion.
 You might not know what bio-balls are or how they work to rid your tank of ammonia.
+Bio balls are the method in which your aquarium filter engages in biological filtration.
 So, how do you use bio balls?
 This is the main question we are here to answer today, among others.

 What Are Bio Balls?